-OHSU Doernbecher Children’s Hospital is the only place in Oregon where you’ll find two highly skilled surgeons who often repair children’s hearts together.
+OHSU Doernbecher Children’s Hospital is the only place in Oregon where you’ll find three highly skilled surgeons who often repair children’s hearts in pairs.

 We also offer: